rainydio/wallet23/README.md

 Essential parts are done.
 Small updates are needed once I figure out consistent naming.

-- Store layout is fixed
+- Store layout will not change
-- External message format is fixed
+- External message format will not change
-- Internal message format is unlikely to change
+- Internal message format will not change
 - External message handler is unlikely to change
 - Internal message handler will receive minor updates
 - Get methods will be replaced

 There are also fift primitives that are likely to be replaced.
-Test runner will receive improvements and couple of manual tests will be added.
+Test runner will receive improvements and couple of hand-written tests will be added.

 ### Three parties